Principal Regional Geologist, Oil and Gas Authority

 - Geochemical well data tied to consistent geological/stratigraphic information

 - ArcGIS project showing all technical results in a geospatial format

 The project provided the OGA with an integrated and holistic product to release into the public domain, which is especially important with the upcoming 32nd licensing round.

 This new data provides operators with a database to use to evaluate source rocks and petroleum systems across the UKCS which is supported by various other geoscientific interpretations.

 We hope oil and gas operators will be able to use this new data to maximise their exploration activities in the region throughout the upcoming 32nd licencing round.

-We have also presented the results from the study and how this new data can help operators at this year’s DEVEX and EAGE.
+We have also presented the results from the study and how this new data can help operators at this year’s EAGE.

 - Holistic and integrated geoscientific product for OGA to release in support of exploration activities in the UKCS and maximise economic recovery.